-Each state has its own certification and licensing requirements for teachers, and while many do not require special education teachers to have completed a master’s program, quite a few now either require candidates to hold a master’s degree or to earn one within their first five years of teaching.
+Each state has its own certification and licensing requirements for teachers.
+While many do not require special education teachers to have completed a master’s program, quite a few now either require candidates to hold a master’s degree or to earn one within their first five years of teaching.
 Make sure you understand your state’s requirements when it comes to teaching in special education classrooms, and keep in mind that those requirements may change in the future.

 Let’s look more closely at the benefits of a master's degree for special education teachers.

-A report from the National Assessment of Educational Progress (NAEP), the largest nationally recognized assessment of student performance, clearly demonstrated that teachers with master’s degrees consistently outperformed students of teachers with undergraduate degrees in both math and reading assessments.
+A report from the National Assessment of Educational Progress (NAEP), the largest nationally recognized assessment of student performance, indicates that teachers with master’s degrees consistently outperform students of teachers with undergraduate degrees in both math and reading assessments.
 While standardized testing is not the final arbiter of success, it is one quantifiable measure of academic improvement, one in which a master's degree appears to impact student results positively.

 Special education teachers are already in high demand (especially during teacher shortages, when special education classrooms are often hit the hardest), but it’s always a good idea to differentiate yourself from the pack.
 Even if your state doesn’t mandate a master's degree to teach special education, more and more employers are limiting their searches to candidates who hold advanced degrees.
 When you’re job hunting, a MAT or an MEd will give you an edge over other teachers vying for the same positions.

 Great master’s programs teach you new strategies for meeting the needs of students with learning, neurological, and physical disabilities, but that’s not all you’ll take away from your program.
 You’ll also meet experts in your field and have the opportunity to connect and share ideas with other teachers in the special education space.
 Earning your master’s degree is an opportunity to build a valuable network that you can tap into in the future when you’re looking for a new placement or facing a tough challenge.